chrispyl/Publication_code/sys-gen/README.md

 as well as double argument functions ```min, max```

+## Variable names

+The variable names are created using an alphabet by the combining its letters.
+The alphabet was initially decided to be the english one with lowercase letters.
+As a result combinations like ```ln, min``` appeared which collided with the naming conventions of our parser.
+To avoid this, the alphabet was modified and each letter is followed by an underscore ```a_, b_, ...```.

 ## Generation limitations

 Due to randomness, the following rules had to be applied in order to secure that the generated equations are able to be simulated.